Welfare, behavior, professional education and wild travel experiences

 She has also attended the Academy of Equine Dentistry in Idaho, USA as a free-lance professional directly supporting the professor of equine dentistry students.
 She organized courses specializing in equine applied behavior with a connection to horse management during dental work.

-Her equine specialization continued in the USA when she became an equine massage therapist and she started to do rehabilitation and physiotherapy for horses with both physical and psychological problems.
+Her equine specialization continued in the USA when she became an e ETMT (Equine Therapeutic Massage Therapist) and she started to do rehabilitation and physiotherapy for horses with both physical and psychological problems.

-Firm believer of the preservation of all creatures in the wild since 2017, she worked with Return to Freedom to share her knowledge and experience to improve the welfare and quality of life of all rescued Wild American mustangs saved from a sad destiny.
+Firm believer of the preservation of all creatures in the wild since 2017, she worked with Return to Freedom, wild horse sanctuary in California, to share her knowledge and experience to improve the welfare and quality of life of all rescued Wild American mustangs saved from a sad destiny.

 In 2019, she obtained a certification from the Science and Conservation Center – Montana USA for the remote administration of immunocontraception for wildlife, including wild horses.